services

 Please complete the Nikkah request form below only once you have made your appointment for or received your county marriage license.

 In addition to providing a religious wedding officiant, the MCC East Bay also offers facility rentals for your Nikah and a platform to help you find a spouse (only for San Francisco Bay Area residents).
-For marriage services recognized by the Islamic Republic of Iran, please get in touch with ICCNC.
+For marriage services recognized by the Islamic Republic of Iran, please contact ICCNC.
+The Islamic Center of San Francisco can also perform your Nikkah.

 Couples are encouraged to read and watch: